JOB TITLE: LIBRARY BRANCH MANAGER II

 The following are normal, but not exclusive or all-inclusive, expectations for this job.
 Other duties of a similar nature or level may be required as assigned, and job assignments and work schedule are subject to change in the future.

-- Promotes and supports the library through materials, services, outreach and programming.
+- Promotes and supports the library through materials, services, outreach and programmi

-- Selects materials and maintains a collection designed to meet the needs of the intended audiences.
+- Selects materials and maintains a collection designed to meet the needs of the intended audi

-- Works with Circulation Coordinator on scheduling and other circulation functions.
+- Works with the Circulation Coordinator on scheduling and other circulation functions.

 - Understands the importance of determining the users’ needs, researching and locating answers in a timely manner, while providing accurate information; ability to use various technologies and informational databases, ability to train others to the same standard of care.